decentralized-identity/waci-presentation-exchange/spec/spec.md

 ## Status of This Document

-WACI v0.1 is a _PRE-DRAFT_ specification under development by the
+WACI v0.1 is a _PRE-DRAFT_ specification under development by the [DIF Claims and Credentials Working Group](https://identity.foundation/working-groups/claims-credentials.html).

 ## Presentation Exchange Context